goranmoomin/synchronization-team-11/README.md

-The project can be built in a conventional way; the usual sequence of `build-rpi3.sh`, `./setup-images.sh`, and `./qemu.sh` builds and boot up from the built kernel and the tizen userspace.
+The project can be built in a conventional way; the usual sequence of `build-rpi3.sh`, `./setup-images.sh`, and `./qemu.sh` builds and boot up from the built kernel and the Tizen userspace.

 The test programs in the `test` directory must be compiled with `aarch64-linux-gnu-gcc` with the `-static` option, as we have